paradime-io/social-media-data-modeling-challenge/README.md

 - **Intensity of Social Media Usage:** Spending more time on social media and using multiple platforms are both linked to worse mental health.

-- **Model Insights:** The statistical model explains about 20% of the variance in mental health scores, highlighting that while our analysis provides valuable insights, many factors influencing mental health remain unexplored.
+- **Limitations:** The statistical model explains about 20% of the variance in mental health scores, highlighting that while our analysis provides valuable insights, many factors influencing mental health remain unexplored.

-Overall, the data highlights significant concerns about social media’s role in mental health, particularly with platforms like TikTok, emphasizing the need for further research and potential interventions.
+Overall, the data highlights significant concerns about social media’s role in mental health, particularly with platforms like TikTok, emphasizing the need for further research.
+This survey was conducted as part of a university course and I do not have any knowledge of potential biases in the actual methodology used.
+Hence, in order to validate my findings, I would probably want to conduct my own survey with a wider audience.
+Nonetheless, this has been a super exciting dataset to explore.